Working Daze by John Zakour and Scott Roberts for July 15, 2014

 • Reply

-SFpagan almost 10 years ago
+SFpagan over 10 years ago

 John’s right, has to be basic.
 Back in the 80’s my job was doing maintenance with COBOL but I created a lot of simple games for my Commodores with BASIC.
 Non-programming friends learned a lot more from me when I showed them the game programs versus debugging homework from job.